 The flatlock seams make for less chafing, allowing for longer and more enjoyable runs.
-There’s a back zip pocket so you carry your keys or phone without worrying.
+There’s a back zip pocket so you can carry your keys or phone securely.
 Moisture-wicking and antimicrobial properties mean you’ll still smell fresh once your run is done.

 - Machine washable for convenience